 Federal Computer Security Program Managers' Forum

 Welcome to the Federal Computer Security Program Managers' Forum (Forum) website.
 The Forum is an informal group sponsored by the National Institute of Standards and Technology (NIST) to promote the sharing of information system security information among federal agencies.
-The Forum hosts the Federal Agency Security Practices website, maintains an extensive e-mail list, and holds bi-monthly meetings to discuss current issues and items of interest to those responsible for protecting non-national security systems.
-Patricia Toth of NIST serves as the Chairperson.
+The Forum maintains an extensive e-mail list, holds multiple monthly meetings and an annual 2-day "offsite" to discuss current issues and items of interest to those responsible for protecting non-national security systems.
+Ms. Victoria Pillitteri and Ms. Jody Jacobs of NIST serve as the Co-Chairs of the Forum.
 NIST also serves as the secretariat of the Forum, providing necessary administrative and logistical support.

 - To provide an ongoing opportunity for managers of federal security programs to exchange information system security materials and knowledge for use in other programs in a timely manner, build upon the experiences of other programs, and reduce possible duplication of effort;